oshawa-connection/amici/Readme.md

 Things that could be done better:
 1. Some apsects of the UI could be done better if they used the state pattern.
 2. The UI is ugly as sin and only works on mobile.
-3. Error handling in general
+3. Error handling in general.
+E.g. displaying a placeholder image if one cannot be loaded.
 4. Better validation of route parameters
 5. Dockerfile does not install node and build with node_env=PRODUCTION.